Free Google Ads Performance Grader

 Today we’ll be taking an in-depth look at advertising costs on three of the largest online advertising platforms – Google AdWords, Facebook Ads, and Instagram.

 We’ll examine the relative costs of advertising on Google, Facebook, and Instagram, as well as the strengths and weaknesses of each online ad platform.
 Finally, we’ll investigate how each platform measures up in terms of performance, and there will be plenty of real-world data and research throughout.

 Here’s a quick summary of our guide to online advertising costs:

 Now let’s dig in, in a little more detail!

-The granddaddy of internet advertising, Google AdWords isn’t just the world’s largest online ad platform – it’s an integral part of the Internet itself.
+The granddaddy of internet advertising, Google Ads isn’t just the world’s largest online ad platform – it’s an integral part of the Internet itself.

 A typical Google search engine results page (SERP) featuring PPC ads.

 You’ve probably heard the joke that Google is an advertising business that happens to own a search engine, but this isn’t actually far from the truth.
 Google gets the lion’s share of its billions of dollars of annual revenue from its online advertising, which in turn has enabled the company to stay on the bleeding edge of search technology.

 Before we can answer this, we need to specify which part of Google’s sprawling empire we’re talking about – the search network, or the display network.

 Google’s search network is where pay-per-click (PPC) ads appear, above and below the organic search results for a user’s search query.
 Because Google serves online ads that are highly relevant to the search query, businesses that use Google advertising are able to drive highly qualified traffic to their site and landing pages.
 Instead of showing your ads to huge audiences that may or may not be in market for your products (like you do when you buy billboard space), you can target your ads at people who are searching specifically for the kinds of products or services you offer.